usgs/landslides-metadata/README.md

 ## Introduction

-GF_metadata is a supplemental tool used to create separate metadata files, following the USGS geospatial metadata format, for a data series release.
-The code documentation can be found at:
+GF_metadata is a supplemental tool used to create metadata files, following the USGS geospatial metadata format, for a data series release.
+The code takes metadata information, compiled into a CSV document, for a series of data sets and produces separate XML metadata files for each data set.
+The code documentation can be found at: https://github.com/kbiegel-usgs/EQIL_metadata

 The format for USGS geospatial metadata can be found here:  https://www.fgdc.gov/standards/projects/FGDC-standards-projects/metadata/base-metadata/v2_0698.pdf

-This script only fills out the background metadata provided from the source documentation.
-It does not incorporate any of the geographical metadata which can be completed by running the USGS metadata tool:  https://geology.usgs.gov/tools/metadata/tools/doc/mp.html
+This script compiles the background metadata provided from source documentation.
+It does not incorporate any of the geographical or geospatial metadata which can be completed by running the USGS metadata tool:  https://geology.usgs.gov/tools/metadata/tools/doc/mp.html

 Disclaimer: This software is preliminary or provisional and is subject to revision.
 It is being provided to meet the need for timely best science.
 The software has not received final approval by the U.S. Geological Survey (USGS).
 No warranty, expressed or implied, is made by the USGS or the U.S. Government as to the functionality of the software and related material nor shall the fact of release constitute any such warranty.
 The software is provided on the condition that neither the USGS nor the U.S. Government shall be held liable for any damages resulting from the authorized or unauthorized use of the software.

 ## Installation and Dependencies

 This script requires packages that are available through the scipy installation.
+All packages required to run the script can be seen below:

     #stdlib imports
     from collections import OrderedDict